kamil-kw/project-management-system/README.md

 ### **Issue with page rendering**
 <hr>
-    * Page wasent rendering due to lack of implementing url by using jinja template
+    * Page wasn't rendering due to lack of implementing url by using jinja template

 Fix